Winter Steelhead Fishing Ohio: Best Baits, Methods, And More

 With fly fishing, you can make slow presentations and drift egg patterns, small nymphs, and minnow imitations below an indicator.

-You can also slowly swing flies through the pools using the Spey Fishing system.
+You can also slowly swing flies through the pools using the Spey fishing system that our Ohio Spey fishing guide and expert Gareth discusses in his article Winter Spey Fishing For Steelhead: Tips And Tactics Used By Guides.

 Either way, Fly fishing is a very common and effective way for winter steelhead fishing in Ohio.